Digital Quantum Simulation of Scalar Yukawa Coupling: DQS of Hamiltonian dynamics and encoding fermion/boson states on qubits

 \subsection{Fermion-state encoding}

 In the familiar Jordan-Wigner (JW) encoding~\cite{Jordan+Wigner:28} of fermion states, due to the Pauli exclusion principle, the fermionic occupation numbers are restricted to the set $\{0, 1\}$.
-This allows for a one-to-one mapping from the occupation-number basis to the computational basis.
-In other words, a qubit in the state $\ket{0}$($\ket{1}$) corresponds to an empty (occupied) fermionic orbital
+This allows for a one-to-one mapping from the occupation-number basis to the computational basis - a qubit in the state $\ket{0}$($\ket{1}$) corresponds to an empty (occupied) fermionic orbital.
+Therefore,

 where $f_j$ is the occupation number of orbital $j$ ($j=0,\ldots,n-1$) and $\ket{q_j}$ the corresponding qubit state [$f_j = q_j \in \{0, 1\}$].
-It should be emphasized that in writing Eq.~\eqref{fermstates} we assumed that the rightmost single-qubit state corresponds to the qubit $0$, a convention that we will hereafter also utilize for operators.
+In Equation~\eqref{fermstates} the rightmost single-qubit state corresponds to the qubit $0$, a convention that will hereafter also apply to operators.

 The JW-type encoding requires $O(n)$ qubit operations to represent a fermionic operator, where $n$ is the number of fermionic orbitals (or, in the problem at hand, momentum states of spin-up and spin-down particles/antiparticles).
-While the alternative, Bravyi-Kitaev encoding~\cite{Bravyi+Kitaev:02,Seeley+:12} reduces this cost to $O(\log\:n)$, in what follows we will rely on the JW encoding as we will be concerned with Hamiltonians that are diagonal on the fermionic subspace in the occupation-number basis.
+While the alternative, Bravyi-Kitaev encoding~\cite{Bravyi+Kitaev:02,Seeley+:12} reduces this cost to $O(\log\:n)$, in what follows we will rely on the JW encoding as we will be concerned with Hamiltonians that are diagonal on the fermionic subspace in the occupation- number basis.